Function spaces for decoupling: Embeddings

 \section{Embeddings}

 In this section we consider various embedding properties of $\funpqs$.
 To do so, we first prove some norm inequalities involving the parabolic frequency localizations from Section \ref{subsec:packets}.
-We then consider inclusions involving the function spaces for decoupling and the classical Sobolev spaces $\HT^{s,p}(\Rn)$, and finally we prove fractional integration theorems for $\funpqs$.
+We then consider inclusions involving our function spaces and the classical function spaces $\HT^{s,p}(\Rn)$, and finally we prove fractional integration theorems for $\funpqs$.